Multi-Factor Authentication Transition 2025

-Self-enrollment is launching in 2025!
-Bookmark this page for the latest information.
+Self-enrollment is open — Register NOW!
+Bookmark this page and review the FAQs for the latest information.

-The University of Miami will be transitioning multi-factor authentication (MFA) services from Duo to Microsoft Authenticator in 2025.
+The University of Miami is transitioning multi-factor authentication (MFA) services from Duo to Microsoft Authenticator in 2025.
 Microsoft Authenticator is deeply integrated within the broader Microsoft ecosystem, offering a seamless authentication experience across countless applications and platforms.

 Quick Links